TrudAX/denistrunin-blog/src/posts/xpptools-licenseusagelog/index.md

 ![Match status example 2](MatchStatusExample2.png)

-This example is more nuanced.
+This example is a bit different.
 The user only runs the `TMSPACKINGLIST` report.
 Microsoft recently changed this report to require an Enterprise-level license (it previously only required an Activity license).
-Realizing this provides options for reducing licensing costs, for instance, by developing a custom report or providing the required data through a different channel.
+Since the high license requirement is caused by this single report, it presents an opportunity to reduce costs by developing a custom report or providing the required data through a different channel.

 A common question here is: *Can we just duplicate the standard MenuItem and use our custom copy instead?* According to the D365 licensing guide, this practice constitutes "Multiplexing," and still requires the original underlying license to be applied.